 Skip to content

 When discussing probiotics, the term “human strains” is a rather vague one.
-It typically refers to a probiotic strain that is originally derived from the human body.
+It typically refers to a probiotic strain that is originally derived from, or found in, the human body.

 There is no existing scientific evidence to show that human strains are more capable of binding to the gut wall lining, or colonising the gut, or exerting a health benefit - than 'non human' strains.
 As mentioned above, some of the best researched probiotic strains, such as S. boulardii, do not have a human origin.